-- Find and Open the "Horse's Tale Bubble Notes" document from the "Sample Documents" folder, if it's not already open.
-Copy and rename it "my Horse's Tale Bubble Notes." - 2.
-Click where you want to place the Bubble Note anchor in the document. - 3.
-From the Tools menu, select Notes, then choose Add Bubble Note.
+- 1. Find and Open the "Horse's Tale Bubble Notes" document from the "Sample Documents" folder, if it's not already open.
+From the File menu, choose Save As and rename the file to "my Horse's Tale Bubble Notes." - 2.
+Click where you want to place the Bubble Note anchor in the document. - From the Tools menu, select Note, then choose Add Bubble Note.